 As with all other insurance policies it is important to ensure that the insurance policy you have taken out covers all aspects of your travels, to ensure that this is the case with your policy it is important to fully read the terms and conditions.
 Don’t worry if you have just taken out a policy and it doesn’t cover everything you need, there is a 14 day cooling off period with all insurance policies.
 If you are canoeing as a one off, it may be more beneficial to look at single trip policies or even a single day policy.

 Listed below are a number of policies who offer cover for canoeing but please do look at the policies carefully to ensure they do cover all of your requirements.
+Many only allow a low grade as standard and require an additional payment for more adventurous canoeing.
 It is important to ensure that the policy will cover the grade of canoeing you would like to take part in.

 JS Travel Insurance offer a policy which covers canoeing up to level 5 as long as the activity is adequately supervised and the appropriate safety equipment is worn at all times.
 A quote can be obtained using the form located at the bottom of the page about canoeing travel insurance.